-The Judicial Council shall decide on the objection referred to in paragraph 5 of this Article within 30 days from the date of receipt of the objection."
+The Judicial Council shall decide on the objection referred to in Paragraph 5 of this Article within 30 days from the date of receipt of the objection.

-The opinion of the Commission for the Code of Ethics for Judges
+The Opinion of the Commission for the Code of Ethics for Judges

-Article 107g
+Article 107č

-A judge, i.e. the president of the court may ask the Commission for the Code of Ethics for judges for an opinion on whether particular conduct would constitute a violation of the Code of Ethics for judges.
+A judge or the president of the court may ask the Commission for the Code of Ethics for Judges for an opinion on whether particular conduct would constitute a violation of the Code of Ethics for judges.

-Deciding on the rights and obligations of judges Article 107d
+Deciding on the rights and obligations of judges

+Article 107ć